deadmanIsARabbit/typo3_docchecklogin/Documentation/Introduction/Index.rst

 Introduction
 ============

+If you find any errors or have feature requests please contact us on `github <https://github.com/antwerpes/typo3_docchecklogin/issues>`__.

 .. _what-does-it-do:

 What does it do?
 ================

-This extension integrates the popular DocCheck Login Service with your TYPO3 6.x-Website.
-It is currently maintained by antwerpes ag (a subsidiary of DocCheck AG), in close cooperation with DocCheck.
+This extension integrates the popular DocCheck Login Service with your TYPO3 Website.
+It is currently maintained by antwerpes ag (a subsidiary of DocCheck AG).

 *  It supports the **basic functionality** by logging in a dummy frontend user whenever someone has been authorized by DocCheck.
 *  It supports the **Unique Key feature** (optional, requires license Economy or higher), which allows you to identify returning visitors, by creating one frontend user per unique DocCheck User.